keptn/tutorials/site/tutorials/keptn-argo-integration-07.md

     test_strategy: "performance"
 ```

 Create a new project for your services using the `keptn create project` command.
 In this tutorial, the project is called *sockshop*.
 The Git user (`--git-user`), an access token (`--git-token`), and the remote URL (`--git-remote-url`) are required for configuring an upstream.
-For details, please visit [select Git-based upstream](https://keptn.sh/docs/0.7.x/manage/project/#select-git-based-upstream) where instructions for GitHub, GitLab, and Bitbucket are provided.
+For details, please visit [Git-based upstream](https://keptn.sh/docs/0.7.x/manage/git_upstream/) where instructions for GitHub, GitLab, and Bitbucket are provided.
 Before executing the following command, make sure you are in the `examples/onboarding-carts` folder:

 ```